saegl5/jiayou_create_calendar/README.md

 8. Check the username to ensure that you opened the URL in the correct account.
 9. Modify the calendar name and time zone.
-10. Add any exceptions to the U.S. holiday schedule, any half-days, and any extra holidays.
+10. Add any exceptions to the U.S. holiday schedule, any repeated-letter days, and any extra holidays.
 (Consult [Google Calendar](https://calendar.google.com/calendar/) for the U.S. holiday schedule.
-Exceptions tell the app script to create events on these holidays; half-days tell the app script to repeat previous day; and extra holidays tell the app script _not_ to create events on these non-holidays.
+Exceptions tell the app script to create events on these holidays; repeated days tell the app script to repeat previous day; and extra holidays tell the app script _not_ to create events on these non-holidays.
 Order does _not_ matter.)
 11. Specify a date range by inputting a start date and end date.
-(If the start date is later than the end date, then the calendar will roll over to the new year.)
+12. Optionally mark weekly cycles (e.g., "J Day (Wk 1)"), and you can customize the string.
-12. Optionally perform a dry run to test the Web app before running it in production.
+13. Optionally perform a dry run to test the Web app before running it in production.
 Consult logs for output.
-13. Press submit.
+14. Press submit.
 (Requires another authorization. **_Note also that creating calendars is subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en)._**)

 ## Next Steps